 Don't use a mouthwash to hide bad breath!
 If you are always using a mouthwash, see your dentist.
 Mouthwashes come in different types.
 There are several specially formulated types of mouthwash containing chlorhexidine (which are recommended for gum disease).
 They can stain your teeth.
 Follow the manufacturer's guide or ask questions to be guided accordingly.
 At the Cosmetic Dentistry Clinic, our dentists can give you a detailed guide of which mouthwash is ideal.
-Locate us on Harley Street London.
+Locate us in London.

 Cleaning your dentures (if you use them) is equally as important as cleaning your natural teeth.
 A thorough cleaning of dentures will take out food particles that could be stuck around its edges and prevent rotting.